mjstealey/irods-provider-galera/hugo-docs/content/init-galera.md

 Updating /etc/irods/server_config.json...
 Warning: Cannot control echo output on the terminal (stdin is not a tty).
 Input may be echoed.
+Listing database tables...
 Warning: Cannot control echo output on the terminal (stdin is not a tty).
 Input may be echoed.
-Warning: Cannot control echo output on the terminal (stdin is not a tty).
-Input may be echoed.
-Warning: Cannot control echo output on the terminal (stdin is not a tty).
-Input may be echoed.
-Warning: Cannot control echo output on the terminal (stdin is not a tty).
-Input may be echoed.
-Listing database tables...

 Updating /etc/irods/server_config.json...